anergictcell/atg/README.md

 - `-i`, `--input`
 - `-o`, `--output`

-#### Tips
-Reading in GTF files is rather slow, due to the complexity of the format.
-If you need to repeatedly read in data from GTF, I recommend to generate a RefGene file once and use this as input for subsequent steps.
-(I'm also developing a binary format to improve performance even more.)

 ### ATG as library
 [The library API is mostly documented inline and available on docs.rs](https://docs.rs/atg)